SethBurkart123/confetti/README.md

-# 🎉 Confettify - Click Confetti Extension
+# 🎉 Confettify - Add more confetti to your life

 A fun Chrome extension that creates colorful confetti wherever you click on any webpage!